khanrn/fnugg/README.md

 ## System Architecture and Solution Design

-This project is designed modular way, means you can swap it's most of the parts without modifying it's core code.
+This project is designed modular way with caching.
+Modular means you can swap it's most of the parts without modifying it's core code.
 And for achieving this, mostly below techniques and strategies has been used-

 ### WordPress's Hooking API
 In this codebase you'll find several hooks to manipulate this plugin's data.
 Though, in some cases some hook may seem redundant, still I think those hooks should be there.
 Because, in my opinion keeping an hook doesn't hurt, but not having a hook sometime make a whole lot difference.
 Therefore, to me having some extra hooks is a fair trade off.